Entanglement in dual unitary quantum circuits with impurities

 where $\mathcal{T}=c^2/(1+c^2),\mathcal{R}=1-\mathcal{T}$ are the transmission and reflection coefficients of the impurity~\cite{Note11}.
 In the replica limit and for large $q$, the leading order term is

 The result~\eqref{eq:semi_infinite_S} is valid for any choice of bulk and impurity gates, integrable or chaotic.
 Accordingly, it can be interpreted using either the quasiparticle or entanglement membrane pictures.
-Within the quasiparticle picture, the change in entanglement growth at $t=r$ can be seen as arising from the fact that left moving quasiparticles produced at points $x> L$ have had time to scatter off the impurity and enter the subsystem.
-Prior to $t=r$ no quasiparticles have had the time to scatter off the impurity and enter the subsystem, and so the entanglement increases as in the pure case, where the counter-propagating quasiparticle pairs generate maximal entanglement.
+Within the quasiparticle picture, the change in entanglement growth at $t=r$ can be seen as arising from the fact that right-moving quasiparticles produced at points $L-2r<x\le L$ have had time to scatter off the impurity and enter the subsystem~\cite{Note11}.
+Prior to $t=r$ no quasiparticles have had the time to do so, hence the entanglement increases as in the pure case, where counter-propagating quasiparticle pairs generate maximal entanglement.
 In \eqref{eq:Kondo_vN_ent} we can interpret the first term as this maximal entanglement rate reduced by the transmission coefficient.
 The last two terms are the entanglement entropy between the transmitted and reflected parts of a single quasiparticle that is split by the impurity, as previously discovered in integrable quantum impurity models~\cite{fraenkel2021entanglement,fraenkel2023extensive,fraenkel2024extensive,fraenkel2024exact,capizzi2023domain,rylands2023transport}.
+Note that the quasiparticle picture still applies despite the fact that the impurity generically breaks the integrability of the system~\cite{fritzsch2022boundary,fritzsch2023boundary}.